What do you want to be when you grow up? To answer that, young people need to know about their options.

 Sumner Academy of Arts and Science in Kansas City, Kansas, is one of the schools partnering with APDesign faculty in this initiative.
 Giovanni Holguin, a junior at Sumner, appreciated having K-State faculty speak to his class.
 “When we think of architecture, the first thing that came to my mind were the aspects of the appearance of a building.
 But through the presentation, I was able to learn it’s more than that.
 Architecture goes beyond buildings.
 It also goes into the environment — recreational activities, parks, places to relax.
 That’s something that made me have an additional interest in it, being able to help others through architecture.”

-“Online classes added some unforeseen fees to my tuition, so I opted to work a part-time job to compensate for those, which made juggling both school and my job difficult at times,” said Avery Neer, a second-year student in architecture.
-“The scholarship covered the full expenses of my computer that all second-year students are require to have.
-My family was planning on helping me with this expense, but due to the pandemic, their circumstances changed quite a bit.
+“Online classes added some unforeseen fees to my tuition, so I opted to work a part-time job to compensate for those, which made juggling both school and my job difficult at times,” said Avery Neer, a student in architecture.
+“The scholarship covered the full expenses of my computer that all students are required to have.
 I was also able to purchase software packages that I have been using in my classes.
 Without this scholarship, I would likely be unable to produce quality work, and completing remote class work would have been difficult.”

 Because of the success seen in Kansas City, the anonymous donor supporting this initiative has agreed to add to the fund and remove all geographic restrictions.
 APDesign can use these resources to recruit and retain students from underrepresented groups and continue to provide an outstanding design education throughout the state and the nation.